Skip To Main Content

 • Nonpayment fines will be placed on the student’s obligation list.

-• Students without tags are not allowed to park in Visitor Parking at any time for any reason and is considered illegal parking.
+• Students without tags cannot park in Visitor Parking at any time for any reason.
+If a student is parked in a visitor spot without a parking tag, it will be considered illegal parking; a citation will be issued.

 • The parking tag fee is NON-REFUNDABLE once tags are issued.